 Welcome!
 I am a Devon based felt artist.
 My inspiration comes from the land, the seasons, myth and fairytale, my own stories and musings, the beautiful local landscape of wild moor and sea and the natural world in all its forms.
 I like to use locally sourced or indigenous fleece wherever possible, I love playing with varying textures and any merino wool I use is guaranteed to have come from unmulesed sheep.
 Do check the story of where your wool comes from.
 Not all sheep are treated well and we make an impact with our choices.

-Much of my work is created in a little handmade shack underneath tall trees.
-It is constructed mostly from recycled windows, corrugated iron and local timber.
+Most of my work is created in my little handmade shack nestling underneath tall trees.
+It is constructed from recycled windows, corrugated iron and local timber.
 Birds and other creatures visit, the wind sneaks in through the cracks and friends come and chat by the woodburner.
 I work in there whenever I can, the moon rises over the hedge and looks down on the tumble of fibres and wooly goodness.
 Sometimes I work gently with fine mulberry silk and am drawn to the lightness and finery it suggests.
 Other times I like to work away at a sheepy kempy hard thing.
-I am loving creating headwear but I am no milliner.
+I love creating headwear but I am no milliner.
 I enjoy discovering new ideas and techniques for hats and crowns, they are born of fairytales and friends, ragamuffins and queens.
 Some of them have strong characters which I hope translate through the photographs.
 Some are born from stories, some birth stories or poems of their own.
 Over time I hope to create pieces of work layered with imagery, words, music, films maybe.
 I hope my work breathes a little extraordinary into the everyday.

 Thank you for taking time to look at my work, it is a passion and a joy.
 If I can help in any way with felting questions do leave a comment.